LG directs replacements of pvt individuals with senior Delhi govt officers on boards of power discoms | Politics

 - India

-Lieutenant Governor VK Saxena has directed for the removal of the Delhi government's nominees on the boards of BSES discoms BRPL and BYPL for their appointments being ''grossly illegal'', LG office sources said on Friday.
+Lieutenant Governor VK Saxena has directed for the removal of the Delhi government's nominees from the boards of BSES discoms BRPL and BYPL for their appointments being ''grossly illegal'', sources said on Friday.

-Saxena has directed for the replacement of the ''private individuals'' appointed as nominees to the boards of BRPL and BYPL with senior government officers, they added.
+Saxena has directed for the replacement of the ''private individuals'', appointed as nominees, to the boards of BSES Rajdhani Power Limited (BRPL) and BSES Yamuna Power Limited (BYPL) with senior government officers, the sources at the LG office said, alleging that these nominees extended undue financial benefits to the discoms.

+The Delhi government dismissed the allegations as ''absolutely baseless'' and said the decisions taken by the LG are ''illegal''.

+''All allegations made by the LG are absolutely baseless.
+The constitution bench of the Supreme Court has clearly said in its orders that the LG does not have any powers to take independent decisions.
+Therefore, his decisions and directions are illegal and unconstitutional.
+He is acting like a dictator with complete disregard for the highest court of our land.
+This is tantamount to contempt of the Hon'ble Supreme Court,'' the Aam Aadmi Party (AAP) government said in a statement.

-The LG has taken the decision on the basis of an inquiry report submitted to him by the power department and the chief secretary, following a complaint on September 26, 2022.
+The LG took the decision on the basis of an inquiry report submitted to him by the power department and the chief secretary, following a complaint on September 26, 2022.

-''On account of the grossly illegal appointments of private individuals by the AAP government as its nominees, in total violation of constitutional provisions, on the boards of Anil Ambani-owned discoms (BRPL and BYPL), the LG has asked for the removal of these nominees -- Jasmine Shah (AAP spokesperson), Naveen ND Gupta (son of AAP MP ND Gupta), Umesh Tyagi and JS Deswal -- and replace them with senior government officers, as had been the practice in the past,'' one of the sources said.
+''On account of the grossly illegal appointments of private individuals by the AAP government as its nominees, in total violation of constitutional provisions, on the boards of BSES discoms (BRPL and BYPL), the LG has asked for the removal of these nominees -- Jasmine Shah (AAP spokesperson), Naveen ND Gupta (son of AAP MP ND Gupta), Umesh Tyagi and JS Deswal -- and replace them with senior government officers, as was the practice in the past,'' one of the sources said.

-The source added that the nomination of these private individuals to the boards of the discoms was patently illegal ''since due process of law was not followed and their appointment was void''.
+The source added that the nomination of these private individuals to the boards of the discoms was patently illegal ''since due process of law was not followed''.

-''These compromised nominees provided undue financial benefits running into thousands of crores to Ambani's discoms at the cost of the state exchequer and Delhi government-run undertakings (DTL, IPGCL and PPCL).
-The LG has asked for the chief minister to be informed about this and action be taken,'' the source said.
+''These compromised nominees provided undue financial benefits, running into thousands of crores, to these discoms at the cost of the state exchequer and Delhi government-run undertakings (DTL, IPGCL and PPCL).
+The LG has asked for the chief minister to be informed about this and action to be taken,'' the source said.

 The sources added that the cabinet decided to go ahead with the appointments and instead of sending the file to Baijal, who would have invoked the said clause, ''surreptitiously notified the appointment of these private individuals as government nominees on the boards of the discoms''.